brightly-salty/qbcanon/literature/european.md

 This is the homepage for the *European Literature* category.

+### Belgium

+#### Maurice Maeterlinck

+Pelleas et Melisandre

+- King Arkel's grandson Golaud marries Melisandre but she loves his brother Pelleas
+- Golaud kills Pelleas

+### Bulgaria

+#### Elias Canetti

+The Tongue Set Free

+The Torch in the Ear

+The Tower of Babel

+- sinologist Professor Kien marries housekeeper and discovers horrors in the world

+Crowds and Power

 ### Czech Republic

 #### Karl Capek

 R. U. R.

+- Rossum's Universal Robots
 - originator of term "robot"

+#### Jaroslav Seifert

+The Nightingale Sings Badly

+Put Out the Lights

+- about Nazi threat in Prague

+### Denmark

+#### Hans Christian Anderson

+The Improvisatore or Liife in italy

+The Ugly Duckling

+The Emperor's New Clothes

+Little Mermaid

+#### Isak Dinesen

+Out of Africa

+Seven Gothic Tales

+Babette's Feast

+- Spinsters Phillipa and Martine.
+French maid Babette.
+Achille Papin courts Phillipa while the soldier Lorens courts Martine.
+- Babette wins a thousand francs in the lottery.
+She offers to cook a big meal for a party.
+- The party is called a satanic sabbath.
+- Everyone is happy?

+#### Karl Gjellerup

+Richard Wagner in His Chief Work

+The Pilgrim Kamanoto

+#### Johannes Jensen

+The Long Journey

+- evolution of man

+The Fall of the King

+#### Henrik Pontoppida

+Emmanuel or Children of the Soul

+The Promised Land

+Does Ridge

+### Finland

+#### Elias Lonnrott

+Kalevala

+- national epic
+- origin of world
+- adventures of Kalevala's sons Wainamoinen, Ilmarinen, and Lemminkainen

+#### Frans Eemil Sillanpaa

+Meek Heritage

+Fallen Asleep While Young

 ### France

+#### Unknown

+Chanson de Roland

+- written 1000, part of the Cycle de France
+- Charlemagne follows Ganelon's advice to negotiate with Saracen leader Marsile about Saragossa
+- 400000 Saracens ambush 20000 rear guard under Charlemagne's nephew Roland [Hruotland of Brittany] at pass of Roncesvalles
+- despite Olivier's pleas Roland does not sound ivory horn to summon rest of army until only 60 remain
+- blessed by Archbishop Turpin
+- Roland's fiance Aude dies
+- Ganelon quartered

+Romance of the Rose

+- Lover tries to pick a rosebud

 #### Honore de Balzac